NONSTOPPEBLE/AI-COMMAND-PROMPT/README.md

 ```
 ai-command-prompt/
+├── index.html                # Splash Screen HTML file
-├── index.html            # Main HTML file
+├── AI COMMAND PROMPT.html    # Main HTML file
+├── assets/                   # Folder for assets like images and icons
+│   └── screenshots/          # Optional folder for screenshots
+├── css/                      # Folder for all CSS files
-├── style.css             # Custom styles for the UI
+│   ├── style.css             # Custom styles for the UI
-├── splash-screen.css     # Styling for the splash screen
+│   └── splash-screen.css     # Styling for the splash screen
+├── js/                       # Folder for all JavaScript files
-├── vatsal.js             # JavaScript for chat logic and settings
+│   ├── vatsal.js             # JavaScript for chat logic and settings
-├── screenscriptbyvatsal.js  # Additional JS logic (if any)
+│   └── screenscriptbyvatsal.js  # Additional JS logic (if any)
 ├── README.md                 # Documentation file
-└── screenshots/          # Optional folder for screenshots
+└── LICENSE                   # Project license (MIT or other)

 ```

 ---